teeeeeo9/navi/README.md

 - **Progress Tracking**: Track progress on goals and visualize your journey.
 - **Reflections**: Capture thoughts on the importance of goals, potential obstacles, and strategies.
 - **AI Assistant**: Chat with an AI assistant trained to help with strategic planning.
+- **Dual UI Interaction**: Interact through both chat interface and traditional UI elements, with the AI being aware of changes made in either interface.

 ## Technology Stack